23Mandla/Stokvel/README.md

 # Stokvel coming soon!

-This is a stokvel webpage I'm working on using Nextjs.
+This is a stokvel webpage I'm working on using Nextjs and mongodb.

 ## what the app will do